-Additionally, please let us know of any changes in your camper's world that may affect him/her (school problems, sickness of a family member, separation or divorce of parents, etc.).
-Camp staff strives to be sensitive to our campers' needs and feelings.
+Additionally, please let us know of any changes in your camper's world that may affect him/her (school problems, sickness of a family member, separation, or divorce of parents, etc.).
+Our camp staff strive to be sensitive to all our campers' needs and feelings.